15:13 PM, 26th September 2014, About 9 years ago

 We were so impressed with how LettingSupermarket.com manage our own buy to let property portfolio we decided to acquire a substantial stake in the company.

-LettingSupermarket.com charge just 5% of rent for a full management service (6% if properties are inside the M25).
-Their letting fees are just £200 per tenant (£300 inside M25) which includes block viewings, tenant referencing, inventory, check in/out, dealing with utility company changeovers and a whole lot more.
+LettingSupermarket.com charge just 6% of rent for a full management service.
+Their letting fees are just £300 per tenant which includes block viewings, tenant referencing, inventory, check in/out, dealing with utility company changeovers and a whole lot more.